Does Rubbing Alcohol Kill Bed Bugs? (Here’s the Truth)

 Using any form of alcohol on furniture comes with risks.
 Keep in mind rubbing alcohol and isopropyl are both used as solvents, and isopropyl especially is good at stripping paint and varnish.
 They can also discolor fabrics.

-Witch hazel is safe on these surfaces but far less effective for extermination purposes.
-As these products have a high alcohol content, they are increasingly flammable the higher the concentration, so it’s best to avoid having any sort of flame in the room as long as the vapors remain.
+Also note that since these products have a high alcohol content, they are increasingly flammable the higher the concentration.
+Thus, it’s best to avoid having any sort of flame in the room as long as the vapors remain.

 Related: Getting Rid of a Bed Bug Infestation in a Bedroom